burnedikt/diasend-nightscout-bridge/readme.md

 ### Nigthscout Plugin

 To run this bridge as a plugin directly in nightscout, you can simply install the bridge as an npm package within your nightscout installation and implement a handler to import the data directly into nightscout.
 A sample implementation can be found here: https://github.com/nightscout/cgm-remote-monitor/compare/master...burnedikt:cgm-remote-monitor:master?expand=1.

-Once installed and enabled via nightscout's `ENABLE="... diasend ..."` environment variable, nightscout will automatically pull data in from diasend.
+Once installed, the plugin needs to be enabled via nightscout's `ENABLE="... diasend ..."` environment variable and the following two environment variables need to be defined: `DIASEND_USERNAME` and `DIASEND_PASSWORD` so that nightscout will automatically pull data in from diasend.

 A future goal is to either merge the example implementation above upstream or publish the bridge as a nightscout plugin directly to npm so that the integration with nightscout becomes easier.

 ### Standalone

-To run the bridge, simply execute `yarn install` to install all dependencies and then the following command to synchronize CGV from diasend to nightscout every 5 minutes:
+To run the bridge, ensure that all required environment variables are set and simply execute `yarn install` to install all dependencies and then the following command to synchronize CGV from diasend to nightscout every 5 minutes:

 ```sh
 yarn start